In September 2017, Microsoft released some long-awaited news regarding the future of popular ERP software suite Microsoft Dynamics NAV.

 At LS Retail, we are very excited about the Dynamics NAV release plans.
 We plan to meet Microsoft’s schedule, releasing two different versions of our leading retail management system LS Nav.

-We are especially looking forward to the release of Microsoft Dynamics 365 Tenerife, because it fits very well with our vision of the future as hybrid.
+We are especially looking forward to the release of Microsoft Dynamics 365 Business Central, because it fits very well with our vision of the future as hybrid.
 We believe that, in the future, retailers will increasingly run a mix of cloud based and on-premises systems – all without sacrificing speed, flexibility or functionality.